-Examination for Paper 1 is on the basis of one essay of no more than 5,000 words (including footnotes and endnotes, but not including the bibliography) that must be submitted anonymously via WebLearn not later than 12 noon of the Thursday of 1st week of Hilary Term, the title of which is chosen from a list of 9 essay titles that will be circulated to students by email (of which students must confirm receipt) no later than Friday of 7th week of Michaelmas Term.
+Examination for Paper 1 is on the basis of one essay of no more than 5,000 words (including footnotes and endnotes, but not including the bibliography) must be submitted anonymously via the University approved online assessment platform not later than 12 noon of the Thursday of 1st week of Hilary Term; the title is chosen from a list of 9 essay titles that will be released no later than Friday of 7th week of Michaelmas Term.
 The essay, together with any associated non-text materials, must be submitted by the deadline in electronic format, and accompanied by confirmation that it is the candidate's own work.
 Non-text materials shall not constitute more than fifteen minutes of viewing/reading time in the case of video or multimedia submissions.